Educate a man, and you educate one person; educate a woman, and you educate an entire family.

 Educating Impoverished Girls

-Compassion Beyond Borders funds the education of poor and vulnerable girls in East Africa, Latin America and South Asia.
-Educating girls is the single most effective means for achieving human development and overcoming poverty according to the United Nations, the World Bank and UNICEF.
+Compassion Beyond Borders funds the education of poor and vulnerable girls in Kenya, Guatemala and India.
+Educating girls is the most cost-effective means for achieving human development and overcoming poverty in the developing world according to the United Nations, the World Bank and UNICEF.
+Nonetheless, over sixty million girls in the world are not in school.

-But why girls?
+But why is the education of girls so crucial to human development and overcoming poverty?
 There are many reasons, including:

-1. Today's girls are our future mothers.
-In the developing world, an educated girl grows up to have fewer children, healthier children, and better educated children.
-That's three ways in which poverty is diminished.
+1. Today's girls are the world's future mothers.
+An educated woman will have fewer children, healthier children, and better educated children--both boys and girls.
+That's three ways poverty is reduced.

-2. Educated girls and women contribute to the economic, political, and social development of their community.
-Uneducated girls and women are the developing world's most under-used resource.
+2. Educated girls and women contribute to the political, social and economic development of their community and their nation.

-Compassion Beyond Borders partners with local grass-roots organizations that know the needs of their community and how to meet them.
-CBB's Executive Director regularly visits its projects to ensure their accountability and to oversee their development.
+CBB partners with local grass-roots organizations that know the needs of their community and how to meet them.
+Members of CBB's Board of Directors regularly visit these projects to ensure their accountability and proper development.

 100% of contributions to CBB go to educating poor and vulnerable girls since overhead costs are funded by the Board of Directors.
-Compassion Beyond Borders is a federal 501(c)(3) organization, so donations are tax-deductible to the full extent of the law.
+CBB is a federal 501(c)(3) organization, so donations are tax-deductible to the full extent of the law.

 Compassion Beyond Borders